 ENERGY IN CHINA

 Demand for energy is soaring as Chinese are buying more cars, moving into bigger houses that need more heat, purchasing more televisions, refrigerators and other appliances and starting new businesses and factories.
+Being the world's factory for many products also requires lots of energy.
 Some heavy industries still use outdated technology and waste and use too much fuel in the production process.
-Energy intensive industries (steel. aluminum, cement and chemicals) use a third of China’s total energy consumption.
-Construction accounts for 27 percent.
+In the early 2010s energy intensive industries (steel. aluminum, cement and chemicals) used a third of China’s total energy consumption.
+Construction accounted for 27 percent.

 Both China and India have been warned by the International Energy Agency that they need to do something to curb their use of energy or else they will cause a number of serious problem including increased production of global warming gases and strain the global oil trade, causing shortages and price hikes.
 In 2006 and 2007 China and India accounted for 70 percent for the increase in energy demand.
 By 2030 the two countries are expected to account for half of the world’s energy consumption.

 Reasons for Increased Energy Usage in China

 China’s ravenous appetite for fossil fuels is driven by China’s shifting economic base — away from light export industries like garment and shoe production and toward energy-intensive heavy industries like steel and cement manufacturing for cars and construction for the domestic market.[Source: Keith Bradsher, New York Times, May 6, 2010]

 Almost all urban households in China now have a washing machine, a refrigerator and an air-conditioner, according to government statistics.
 Rural ownership of appliances is now soaring as well because of new government subsidies for their purchase since late 2008.

 Car ownership is rising rapidly in the cities, while bicycle ownership is actually falling in rural areas as more families buy motorcycles and light trucks.
 A number of car companies in China have recorded record sales.